mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/02/Day-134/">June 02, 2017</a></small></div>
-<p><strong>The Russia probe now includes a grand jury investigation into Michael Flynn</strong>.
+<p><strong>The <a href="/trump-russia-investigation/">Russia probe</a> now includes a grand jury investigation into Michael Flynn</strong>.
 Robert Mueller's investigation is looking into Flynn’s paid work as a lobbyist for a Turkish businessman and contacts between Russian officials and Flynn and other Trump associates during and after the election. (<a href="http://www.reuters.com/article/us-usa-trump-flynn-turkey-exclusive-idUSKBN18T276">Reuters</a>)</p>